spacemeshos/docs/docs/start/integration.md

 Account addresses are 24 bytes long, typically expressed as a [bech32](https://en.bitcoin.it/wiki/Bech32) string starting with the `sm1` HRP for mainnet and `stest1` for testnet.
 An account address is computed as the [Blake3](https://github.com/BLAKE3-team/BLAKE3) hash of the concatenation of the [SCALE-encoded](https://github.com/paritytech/parity-scale-codec) account template address and the SCALE-encoded args required to spawn the account (otherwise known as the immutable state).

-In case of a simple, single-signature Wallet, the address can be calculated thus:
+In case of a simple, single-signature wallet, the address can be calculated thus:

 ```go
 args := WalletTemplate.SpawnArguments{key}
 account_address := Blake3(scale_encode(WalletTemplate.Address) || scale_encode(args))
 ```

-and in the case of a multisig:
+and in the case of a multisig wallet:

 ```go
 args := MultisigTemplate.SpawnArguments{n, keys}
 account_address := Blake3(scale_encode(MultisigTemplate.Address) || scale_encode(args))
 ```

-In the above, `key` is a single `Ed25519` public key, `keys` is an array of such keys, and `n` is the minimum number of required signatures for the multisig.
+In the above, `key` is a single `Ed25519` public key, `keys` is an array of such keys, and `n` is the minimum number of required signatures for the multisig wallet.

 ### Spawning